justin-cook-developer/drunk-buds/README.md

 - Log in / Sign up
 - Edit their profile and password
-- Create Groups
+- Create groups
-- Delete Groups they created
+- Delete groups they created
 - Add friends to groups by username
 - Remove friends from groups
 - See the groups they belong to